 21 }

-22]During sampling, we interpolate between the conditional and unconditional predictions:
+22]During sampling, we combine the conditional and unconditional predictions.
+Common guidance scales above extrapolate beyond the conditional prediction:

 Here, is the guidance scale.
 When , the equation reduces to just the conditional prediction .
 When , the model amplifies the difference between the conditional and unconditional predictions, actively pushing the generated image away from generic features and toward the specific meaning of the text prompt.